 Artists set their own price.
 TMA will receive 50% of the set commission price as a charitable contribution from the buyer.
 The other 50% is paid to the artist to cover the artist’s costs and fees (and anything his/her gallery requires, when applicable).
 TMA can assist in determining an appropriate price, but ultimately pricing is the artist’s decision.

 5. How is payment taken care of?

-Typically, the TMA receives half of the payment up front and the other half by the August unveiling event.
+Typically, the TMA receives half of the payment up front and the other half by August exhibition opening.
 The artist will receive a check for half of their fee at the start of the commissioning process and the other half at the end when TMA has received the final payment.

 If alternate payment schedules are arranged, they will be set mutually with the artist.

-6. How many artists will be in the exhibition?
+6. How many artworks will be in the exhibition?